aws-samples/sample-connector-for-bedrock/cloudformation/README.md

 - Enable Claude 3 Sonnet or Haiku in your region - If you are new to using Anthropic models, go to the [Amazon Bedrock console](https://console.aws.amazon.com/bedrock/) and choose **Model access** on the bottom left pane.
 Request access separately for Claude 3 Sonnet or Haiku.

 ## Components
-Following main components will be included in this Cloudformation template:
+Following key components will be included in this Cloudformation template:
 - Cloudfront
 - BRConnector on Lambda or EC2
 - RDS PostgreSQL or PostgreSQL container on EC2